Hair loss prevention and post hair transplant care

 What is hair loss prevention and how is it different to hair transplantation?

 We have previously discussed what hair transplantation is, how it works, and the possible methods of surgery.
+In this blog we will look at hair loss prevention.
 To find out more about hair transplants check out our blog post Hair transplantation – What is it and which one is best for me

 It should be stated right from the outset there is no medication that will magically bring your hair back if you are as bald as The Rock… yet.
 But fear not, not all hope is lost!
 Even if you have experienced severe hair loss, hair transplantation might still be a viable option for you.